 Enjoy your peachy beverage with another recipe from the Old Bridge Historical Society’s cookbook and try your hand at a Cranberry Apple Casserole, a delicious seasonal dessert that pairs perfectly with the Calabash Moscato from Silver Coast Winery.
 Make sure to check the hours for both Silver Coast before heading to pick up libations as hours are likely to change the week of Thanksgiving!

-If you’d rather ditch the pots and pans, NC’s Brunswick Islands offers delicious options for a delectable takeout Thanksgiving meal so that you can spend less time in the kitchen and more time making memories with your family!
-Traditionally, The Boundary House, Ports of Call, Jinks Creek, The Oyster Rock, Salt64, The Purple Onion Cafe, Calabash Deli, Chance's Steak and Sea, and Shagger Jacks all either serve, offer to-go, or have catering options for a fabulous Thanksgiving meal without the fuss (check back for updates to this list).
+If you’d rather ditch the pots and pans, NC’s Brunswick Islands offers delicious options for a delectable takeout Thanksgiving meal!
+Traditionally, The Boundary House, Ports of Call, The Oyster Rock, Salt64, The Purple Onion Cafe, Calabash Deli, Castaway Grill, and Shagger Jacks all either serve, offer to-go, or have catering options for a fabulous Thanksgiving meal without the fuss (check back for updates to this list).
 There are plenty of options for traditional Thanksgiving fixings of green bean amandine and buttered whole kernel corn, as well as additional options like tangy shrimp skewers and crab dip you can find only in the Brunswick Islands.
 Anything you get is sure to fill your heart and your stomach over the joyous holiday weekend.

 An After-Dinner Adventure

 Want to walk off that Thanksgiving feast?
 There is nowhere better for a stroll than the Brunswick Islands’ 45 miles of pristine beaches, and fall brings with it a special treat.
 Due to the earth’s rotation and the unique east-west orientation of the Brunswick islands, the sun both sets and rises over the ocean this time of year.
-This special “fall-nomenon” is a rarity on the east coast and makes for a beautiful after-meal stroll along the shoreline.
+This special “fall-nomenon” is a rarity on the East Coast and makes for a beautiful after-meal stroll along the shoreline.
 And as captivating as the sunset is, don’t forget to look down while out on the beach.
-The shells are bountiful this time of year, and with moderate water temperatures, you can still stick your toes in the ocean without getting cold before heading back home and hopefully finding that someone has done the dishes while you were out.
+The shells are bountiful this time of year, and with moderate water temperatures, you can still stick your toes in the ocean without getting cold before heading back home to hopefully find that someone finished the dishes while you were out.

 Whether celebrating time-honored holiday traditions or starting new ones, NC’s Brunswick Islands has something special to make your Thanksgiving memorable.
 For more information on North Carolina's Brunswick Islands and to start planning your next getaway, visit here.